 - 4-lbs whole chicken, cut-up and skinned

-- ½ of a large lime cut into chunks (with peel)
+- ½ of a medium lemon or lime cut into chunks (with peel)

 - 2 Tbsp. high quality fish sauce